Artificial intelligence innovation: Leading companies in AI-assisted CAD for the oil and gas industry

 According to GlobalData’s Technology Foresights, which plots the S-curve for the oil & gas industry using innovation intensity models built on over 256,000 patents, there are 40+ innovation areas that will shape the future of the industry.

-Within the emerging innovation stage, sensor guided flow mixing, AI-assisted cheminformatics and intelligent embedded systems are disruptive technologies that are in the early stages of application and should be tracked closely.
-Automated drilling tools, AI for workflow management, and AI assisted CAD are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are mixing ratio control techniques and wellbore drilling optimization, which are now well established in the industry.
+Within the emerging innovation stage, sensor guided flow mixing, AI-assisted cheminformatics, and intelligent embedded systems are disruptive technologies that are in the early stages of application and should be tracked closely.
+Automated drilling tools, AI for workflow management, and AI-assisted CAD are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are mixing ratio control techniques and wellbore drilling optimisation, which are now well established in the industry.

 Innovation S-curve for artificial intelligence in the oil & gas industry